YS Sharmila's protest march stopped, cops tow away vehicle with her inside it | Law-Order

 - India

-YSR Telangana Party founder Y S Sharmila was on Tuesday stopped by police here when she along with party workers was marching towards Telangana Chief Minister K Chandrashekar Rao's official residence complex-cum-camp office in protest against the alleged attack on her and her party activists by the ruling TRS cadre.
+YSR Telangana Party founder Y S Sharmila was on Tuesday arrested by the police here when she and her party workers were marching towards 'Pragathi Bhavan', Telangana Chief Minister K Chandrashekar Rao's official residence complex-cum-camp office in protest against the alleged attack on her and her party activists by the ruling TRS cadre.

+Telangana Governor Tamilisai Soundararajan expressed concern over the developments and the consequent arrest of YSRTP president.

+The governor expressed anguish at the way Sharmila was arrested and concern about her safety and health condition, a release from Raj Bhavan said on Tuesday night.

+The visuals of towing away of Sharmila's car when she was inside it were disturbing, it said.

+Tamilisai Soundararajan stated that whatever may be the political background or ideology women leaders and women cadres need to be treated in a more dignified and respectful way, the release added.

-Condemning the alleged attack during the state-wide padayatra called 'Praja Prasthanam' taken up by her in Warangal district on Monday, the YSR Telangana Party chief marched towards the Chief Minister's camp office.
+Condemning the alleged attack during the state-wide padayatra called 'Praja Prasthanam' taken up by Sharmila in Warangal district on Monday, the YSR Telangana Party chief alongwith party supporters marched towards the chief minister's camp office to lay siege to it, but were stopped by police on the way.

 TV visuals showed during the march, she got inside a vehicle, (windowpanes of which were damaged) and was driving it, but was stopped by police.

-After she refused to come out of it, police brought a crane and towed away the vehicle as she sat inside.
+After she refused to come out of it, police brought a crane and towed away the vehicle as she sat inside it.

 Protesting the remarks of Sharmila against TRS MLA from Narsampet, the ruling party activists gathered in large numbers and in order to prevent any law and order situation, police dispersed both the TRS workers and YSR Telangana Party workers.